aditya083-etce/portfo/README.md

-# A simple website created with the help of template
+# A simple website created with the help of a template